 Thank you to everyone who attended #VIEW2021, and for your feedback on the event.

-Hope to see you again next year (dates and venue to be confirmed)!
+Hope to see you again in 2022 (dates and venue to be confirmed)!

 Bringing together an exciting line up of leading experts in field, through a series of pre-recorded talks, and the chance to engage with speakers and participants, there were plenty of opportunities to gain valuable knowledge and consider new ways of supporting children and young people with vision impairment.

 Prevalence of CVI in children – Cathy Williams – Associate Professor (Reader) in Paediatric Ophthalmology, Bristol Medical School